ketki16j/RNA-seq-with-the-reference-genome/README.md

 ## 3. Alignment of Trimmed Reads Using STAR

 For this next step, you will first need to download the reference genome and annotation file for Glycine max (soybean).
-The files I used can be found at the following link:

-Phytozome – Glycine max
 Now that you have the genome and annotation files, you will create a genome index using the following script:

 ``` bash